cosmos-book/cosmos-book.github.io/humanspaceflight/data/README.md

 ## EVAs

 The Extra-vehicular activites are listed with start times and durations.
-Durations are in the format =XXhYYm=.
+Durations are in the format __XXhYYm__.